 Mandel Program for Cultural Leadership in the Negev

-Developing a shared space – In line with the Mandel Center's vision, the program aims to nurture leaders for the Negev who will work to create a shared space for the different communities in the region.
+Developing a shared space – In line with the vision of the Mandel Center for Leadership in the Negev, the program aims to nurture leaders for the Negev who will work intensively to create a shared space for the diverse communities of the region.

 - Involvement in some form of cultural work

 - Excellent interpersonal skills and ability to promote dialogue

 - An academic degree or equivalent qualification from a recognized institution